No te pierdas la 3ª edición del: International Seminar on Online Higher Education in Management de OBS

 E-learning OBS Informe

-• The OBServatory detects a lack of digital literacy among students and teachers, noting a need for greater academic integrity and more intellectual autonomy in students.
+• The OBServatory detects a lack of digital literacy among students and teachers, and notes a need for greater academic integrity and more intellectual autonomy in students

-• Gamification is a key factor in modernizing online learning and fostering healthy competition among students.
+• Gamification is a key factor in the modernization of online learning and healthy competition among students

-The OBServatory of OBS Business School has published the report eLearning 2024: Emerging Trends and the Impact of Artificial Intelligence in Higher Education, led by Professor Ericka Espino.
+The OBServatory of OBS Business School, an institution belonging to Planeta Formación y Universidades, publishes the report eLearning 2024: Emerging Trends and the Impact of Artificial Intelligence in Higher Education, led by Professor Ericka Espino.

-The growth of Artificial Intelligence (AI) globally and its impact on various sectors is undeniable, and education is no exception.
-In distance learning, AI is primarily applied to online assessment supervision, library services, and admissions processes.
-It also plays a significant role in analyzing student behavior through emotion recognition, predicting academic performance, and identifying potential early dropouts.
-Additionally, Generative AI is transforming the structure and approach of online learning, leading to changes in assessment processes, such as verifying the authenticity of student work.
+The growth of Artificial Intelligence (AI) worldwide and its impact on various sectors is undeniable, and the education sector is no exception.
+In distance education, AI is primarily applied in online exam proctoring, library services, and the admissions process.
+It also plays a significant role in analyzing student behavior through emotion recognition, predicting academic performance, and detecting potential early dropouts.
+Furthermore, Generative AI is transforming the structure and approach of online learning, driving changes in the assessment process, such as verifying the authenticity of student work.

-Higher education students primarily use platforms such as Blackboard, Moodle, Canvas, and Google Classroom for their online studies.
-After their first experience with online learning, the vast majority have a very positive opinion and recommend it to others.
-These students frequently use AI tools to supplement their education, especially ChatGPT, translation tools, and virtual assistants, and they believe these technologies hold enormous potential for the future, particularly for generating educational content.
+Higher education students primarily use Blackboard, Moodle, Canvas, and Google Classroom for their online studies.
+After their first experience, the vast majority have a highly positive opinion and recommend it to others.
+These students routinely use AI tools to complement their education, especially ChatGPT, translation tools, and virtual assistants, and they believe its future potential will be massive, particularly for generating educational content.

 Challenges

-Another hurdle lies in designing programs that foster greater interaction among participants, both students and teachers.
-This interaction largely depends on two factors: teacher involvement and the initiative and self-discipline of students, which aren’t always guaranteed.
-A different program design could help improve this interaction.
+Another challenge lies in designing programs that foster greater interaction among participants, students, and teachers.
+This contact largely depends on two factors: teacher engagement and student initiative and self-discipline, which does not always occur.
+A different approach to design could improve this interaction.

-However, the biggest challenge in online higher education—one that concerns both students and teachers—is information privacy and security, an area in which active work is ongoing.
+However, the greatest challenge for online higher education, which concerns both students and teachers alike, is privacy and information security—an area where active development continues.

 Carmen García-Trevijano